eflumerf/styleguide/dune-daq-cppguide.md

 for rules about when to \#include a header.
 </details>

-<a name="Forward_Declarations"></a>
+<a name="Inline_Functions"></a>

-### Forward Declarations [DUNE VERSION]
+### Inline Functions [DUNE VERSION]

-[We're not going to forbid forward declarations, since while there are costs as described in the google style manual, the benefits of faster compilation outweigh these costs]
+Define functions inline only when they are small, say, 10 lines or fewer.
+Feel free to inline getters and setters, and other short, performance-critical functions.
+Don't inline functions with loops or switch statements (unless, in the common case, the loop or switch statement is never executed).

 ### Inline Functions [GOOGLE VERSION]